1889 (20th April)

 Adolf’s brother Edmund died of the measles.
 Adolf was very upset by his younger brother’s death.

-The conflict between Adolf and his father increased after Adolf declared that he had no intention of following in his father’s footsteps and becoming a border clerk.
-Adolf had decided he wanted to become an artist.
-His father had refused to entertain the idea and sent Hitler to a technical school.
+The conflict between Adolf and his father increased after Adolf declared that he wanted to become an artist.
+His father, who wanted him to become a border clerk, was furious and would not entertain the idea.
+He enrolled Adolf in a technical school.

 1903 (January 3rd)

 Hitler left school having passed his final exam.
 He had made no plans for a career and spent his time wandering the streets in Linz, reading or sketching.
-He disliked being ruled by the Hapsburgs and developed an interest in Germany and the German race.
+He developed a strong dislike for the rule of the Hapsburgs and became fascinated by Germany and the German race.

 Adolf Hitler visited Vienna for the first time and fell in love with the city.

-Adolf Hitler moved to Vienna and sat the entrance exam to the Vienna Academy of Art.
-He had not imagined that he would fail the exam and when he was turned down by the Academy he decided to resit the exam in the following year.
+Hitler moved to Vienna and sat the entrance exam to the Vienna Academy of Art.
+He was really shocked when he failed the exam and was turned down by the Academy.
+Undeterred, he decided to resit the exam in the following year.

 1907 (December 21st)